 – Month selection should be offered as a manual entry field rather than a drop-down list

 – Month format should be identical to the one used on the card.
-Two-digit style should be used to identify month.
-Analogically the card expiry info has be entered as a Two-digit number (identifying the year of expiry)
+The two-digit style should be used to identify a month.
+Analogically the card expiry info has been entered as a Two-digit number (identifying the year of expiry)

-– First and Last name have to be entered in a single field
+– First and Last name has to be entered in a single field

 – Name should automatically start with a capital letter.
 Cyrillic letters should be automatically replaced with their Latin equivalents